restorecommerce/identity-srv/README.md

 #### `RequestPasswordChange`

-Used to change password for the User in case he/she forgets it.
+Used to change password for the User in case they forget it.
-It generates and persists an activation code for the user and issues an email with a confirmation link.
+It generates and persists an activation code for the user and issues an email with a confirmation URL.
-Requests are performed providing `io.restorecommerce.user.ForgotPasswordRequest` protobuf message as input and responses are `google.protobuf.Empty` messages.
+Requests are performed providing `io.restorecommerce.user.RequestPasswordChangeRequest` protobuf message as input and responses are `google.protobuf.Empty` messages.
 Either user name or email should be specified upon the request.

-`io.restorecommerce.user.ForgotPasswordRequest`
+`io.restorecommerce.user.RequestPasswordChangeRequest`

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |